Vaibhav-153/upskillcampus-yolo-agri-vision/README.md

-# Agri-Vision: Crop & Weed Identifier 🌱🤖
+# Agro-Vision: Crop & Weed Identifier 🌱🤖

 ## Overview
 Agri-Vision is an AI-powered web application designed to identify crops and weeds in real time using YOLO-based object detection.